Software Testing

 Here’s a post that explains the skill set a person performing software testing should have – Top QA Tester’s Skills in 2024

-Software testing is an investment that pays off in the long run.
+Software testing automation is an investment that pays off in the long run.
 The following list will show you how software testing helps dodge bullets.

 - Reduced risk: Testing helps uncover defects and bugs early on in the development process.
 Early detection is important because fixes are much cheaper at this stage compared to later when the software is more complex.
 This helps mitigate project risks associated with software quality, security, and performance.